 As a part of the larger celebration of Navaratri, different regions and localities celebrate the Mahashakti in their own ways.
 People evoke their Kuladevi (clan goddesses) alongside Durga, and communities worship their own form of the goddess such as Manasa, Meldi Mata, Bahucharaji, and Khodiyar Mata.

-Visit our collection of books, sculptures, and paintings to form a closer link with the great mother, on this Navaratri, and let the Shakti within you, arise!
+🌸 This Navaratri, explore our curated collection of texts, sculptures, and paintings to deepen your connection with the divine feminine, and let the Shakti within you awaken.

 Sources